kiritsuku/IndentGuide/README.md

 ## Indent Guide plug-in for Eclipse

+Warning: This repo is not actively maintained.
+Please fork and fix bugs by yourself if you find one.

 ### Feature
 This plug-in adds 'Indent Guide' (vertical line on indentation columns) to eclipse text editor.